dataegret/pg-utils/README.md

 ### create_query_stat_cpu_time_view.sql

 Creates query_stat_cpu_time VIEW to display queries running >= 0.02 seconds (IO time is not taking into account).
 Require pg_stat_statements extension enabled and optionally track_io_timings enabled in postgresql.conf.

-Columns description see below in create_query_stat_time_view.sql.
+Columns:

+* time_percent - total query runtime measured in %, relative to the runtime of all queries;

+* iotime_percent - query time spent on block IO in %, relative to the runtime of all queries;

+* cputime_percent - query runtime  (without time spent on block IO) in %, relative to the runtime of all queries;

+* total_time - total runtime of this query;

+* avg_time - average runtime for this query;

+* avg_io_time - average time spent on IO for this query;

+* calls - numbers of calls for this query;

+* calls_percent - numbers of calls for this query in %, relative to the all queries calls;

+* rows - number of rows was returned by this query;

+* row_percent - row was returned by this query in %, relative to the all rows returned by all others queries;

+* query - query text

+Note: all queries which runtime less 0.02 seconds, accounts into dedicated 'other' query.

 ### create_query_stat_io_time_view.sql
 Creating query_stat_io_time VIEW for viewing queries with IO time more or equal 0.02 seconds.
 Also require pg_stat_statements and track_io_timings in postgresql.conf.

-Columns description see below in create_query_stat_time_view.sql.
+Columns:

+* time_percent - total query runtime measured in %, relative to the runtime of all queries;

+* iotime_percent - query time spent on block IO in %, relative to the runtime of all queries;

+* cputime_percent - query runtime  (without time spent on block IO) in %, relative to the runtime of all queries;

+* total_time - total runtime of this query;

+* avg_time - average runtime for this query;

+* avg_io_time - average time spent on IO for this query;

+* calls - numbers of calls for this query;

+* calls_percent - numbers of calls for this query in %, relative to the all queries calls;

+* rows - number of rows was returned by this query;

+* row_percent - row was returned by this query in %, relative to the all rows returned by all others queries;

+* query - query text

+Note: all queries which runtime less 0.02 seconds, accounts into dedicated 'other' query.

 ### create_query_stat_log.sql